 We finally decided to stop the squirrels from eating birdseed.
 This alone has saved us a lot of money and we’ve used the money we’ve saved to buy squirrel food.

 You don’t have to buy squirrel feed if you choose not to, I’ve also found some home squirrel treats you can try out below.

 Wild Squirrel Delight Squirrel Food

-My backyard squirrels love this food and the best part is that it provides all the nutrition they need.
+My backyard squirrels love the different types of Wild Squirrel Delight foods and the best part is that it provides all the nutrition they need.
 We give them both the Wild Delight Shelled Peanuts, as well as the Wild Delight Corn on the Cob, which they absolutely love.